 TAKE ACTION!

-If you’ve had enough of unaccountable companies ruining our health and getting rich in the process - and of politicians letting them get away with it - we need you to get involved.
-Sign up to get all the latest campaign news, events and actions. ⬇️
+If you’ve had enough of unaccountable companies being allowed to ruin our mental health and get rich in the process - we need you to get involved.
+Sign up to our campaign WhatsApp list to get all the latest news, events and actions. ⬇️

 If you or a loved one has faced barriers accessing mental health services, or if your mental illness has been driven by material conditions, we want to hear from you.
 These stories help to shape campaign plans and grow our movement - share yours today. ⬇️